-Either ip flow ingress or ip route-cache flow command can be used depending on the Cisco IOS Software version.
+1. Configuring the interface to capture flows into the NetFlow cache.
+CEF followed by NetFlow flow capture is configured on the interface i Either ip flow ingress or ip route-cache flow command can be used depending on the Cisco IOS Software version.
 IP flow ingress is available in Cisco IOS Software Release 12.2(15)T or above.

 2. For exporting the NetFlow cache to the NetFlow Server.
-A version or a format of the NetFlow export packet is chosen and then the destination IP address of the server (in this example 172.22.33.7).
-The 2055 is the UDP port the NetLow Server will use to receive the UDP export from the Cisco device.
-2055 is a default value, you can change this as described in chapter Configuring the service settings on page 141 (Collection port).
+A version or a format of the NetFlow export packet is chosen and then the destination IP address of the server (in this example 1.1.1.1).
+The 2055 is the UDP port the NetFlow Server will use to receive the UDP export from the Cisco device.
+2055 is a default value, but you can change this later.

 '''

 Router(config)# ip flow-export version 9

-Router(config)# ip flow-export destination 172.22.23.7 2055
+Router(config)# ip flow-export destination

+1.1.1.1 2055

+Router(config)# ip flow-export source

+FastEthernet 1/0

+Router(config)# ip flow-cache timeout active 1

+Router(config)# ip flow-cache timeout inactive

+15

 '''